February 28, 2018

-Everyone assumes that that's the role we'll play when the darkness comes.
-We'll crusade against the darkness whenever it rears it's head, and when it's head is raised it will be easily identifiable as it will be abrasive, obnoxious, eccentric and gauche!
+Apparently, when it's head is raised it will be easily identifiable as it will be abrasive, obnoxious, eccentric and just plain gauche.

-And the good guys will be the ones who strive to muzzle them....
+And the good guys will be the ones who decide to muzzle such disgraciousness....

 ...and it's totes OK 'cause it's not like the government's doing it so it isn't really censorship.

-It's good to look to the past for lessons, because sometimes people have no real grasp of exactly how far we've come.
+It's good to look to the past for lessons, because sometimes people have no real grasp of how far we've come...or haven't.

-The most important lesson from history is that the worst villains and the greatest mistakes are most reliably detected with 20/20 hindsight.
+One of the most important lessons from history is that the worst villains, the greatest mistakes, and the paths that lead societies to the darkest places are most reliably detected with 20/20 hindsight...

 Today, almost none of my old IRL friends speak to me anymore, To be fair, I don't have the opportunity to interact with them as much, being banned from Facebook and all.

 Some Thoughts on Women in STEM Kalpana Chawla was born in 1961.
 She was born in Karnal India.
 This was a time and a place that was rather less conducive to a woman's career than North America or Western Europe in 2018.